apptainer/singularity-userdocs/oci_runtime.rst

 	INFO:    Creating SIF file...
 	INFO:    Build complete: busybox_latest.sif

-is one way to bootstrap creation of this image in SIF that *retains* a local copy.
+This is one way to bootstrap creation of this image in SIF that *retains* a local copy - i.e., a local copy of the SIF file *and* a cached copy of the OCI blobs.
 Additional approaches and details can be found in the section :ref:`Support for Docker and OCI <singularity-and-docker>`).

-For the purpose of boostrapping the creation of an OCI compliant runtime, this SIF file can be mounted as follows:
+For the purpose of boostrapping the creation of an OCI compliant container, this SIF file can be mounted as follows:

 .. code-block:: none

 	$ sudo singularity oci mount ./busybox_latest.sif /var/tmp/busybox

-By issuing the ``mount`` command, the Singularity container runtime encapsulated in the SIF file ``busybox_latest.sif`` is mounted on the mount point ``/var/tmp/busybox`` as an ``overlay`` file system,
+By issuing the ``mount`` command, the Singularity container runtime encapsulated in the SIF file ``busybox_latest.sif`` is mounted on ``/var/tmp/busybox`` as an ``overlay`` file system,

 .. code-block:: none